XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 You can use `new File("hhsoj").getAbsolutePath()` to check your hhsoj folder path on your computer.

-If "oj.exe" was not in "hhsoj/runtime" folder, a *Library Missing* verdict will be given to every submission
+If "oj.exe" is not in "hhsoj/runtime" folder, a *Library Missing* verdict will be given to every submission.
+But if "Judger.jar" is not in it, a *Judgement Failed* verdict will be given instead.

+You can go to the "credits.jsp" and click "View Source" and find your HHSOJ path in source code

 # Building
 0. Build on Windows